pipilu89/haikou-banana-hostel/pages/first-time-in-china.md

 meta_description: This is a guide to help you prepare your digital life before your visit to Hainan.
 ---

-# What to prepare for your trip to China/Hainan

 This is a guide to help you prepare your digital life before your visit to Hainan.
 This info also applies to China in general.

 All of China except Hong Kong has restricted internet access, so many western apps dont work in China.